technohippy/parsecom/README.md

 Parse::Object.create :GameScore
 ```

-It may suitable for writing code in declarative style.
+It may be suitable for writing code in declarative style.

 ### Creating Objects